perladvent/perldotcom/content/article/_pub_2012_08_embrace-the-reluctant-perl-programmer.md

 *editor's note: an earlier version of this article appeared at [The Reluctant Perl Programmer](http://www.modernperlbooks.com/mt/2012/06/the-reluctant-perl-programmer.html).
-Per the suggestion of [Ask BjÃ¸rn Hansen](http://www.askbjoernhansen.com/), this revision appears on Perl.com.*
+Per the suggestion of [Ask Bjørn Hansen](http://www.askbjoernhansen.com/), this revision appears on Perl.com.*